webtions/i-recommend-this/readme.txt

 1. Upload the directory `/i-recommend-this/` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Click on the Settings link below the plugin name on the plugins page

 To display the recomment/like link other than at the bottom of individual post, you would have to add below code in your template
-<?php if(function_exists(getIRecommendThis)) getIRecommendThis('get'); ?>
+`<?php if( function_exists('dot_irecommendthis') ) dot_irecommendthis(); ?>`

+Shortcode
+`[dot_recommends]`

 == Frequently Asked Questions ==

-Take a look at the [official "I Recommend This" FAQ](http://www.harishchouhan.com/personal-projects/i-recommend-this/).
+Take a look at the [official "I Recommend This" FAQ](http://www.dreamsonline.net/wordpress-plugins/i-recommend-this/).

-You can also visit the [support center](http://www.harishchouhan.com/personal-projects/i-recommend-this/) and start a discussion if needed.
+You can also visit the [support center](http://www.dreamsonline.net/wordpress-plugins/i-recommend-this/) and start a discussion if needed.

 == Changelog ==

+= 2.4.0
+* Added filter dot_irt_before_count to be able to allow custom content or icons before the count.

+= 2.3.0
+* Added option to hide count if count is zero
+* Added option to disable saving of IP address in the database

+= 2.2.0
+* Added option to customize the link title.
+You can now remove the word recomment and add anything you like.
+Ideas suggested by Krystina Montemurro.

+= 2.1.5
+* Support URL update for new plugin details page.

+= 2.1.4
+* Removed 2 instances of double quotes.
+Thanks to [boyevul](http://profiles.wordpress.org/boyevul/)

+= 2.1.3
+* Fixed errors shown when Debug mode was on.
+Thanks to [Air](http://profiles.wordpress.org/air-1/)

+= 2.1.2
+* Fixed CSS Disable issue.
+Thanks to Nicolas Mollet.

+= 2.1
+* Fixed Naming Errors.
+Thanks to Marian Hillmar.
+* Fixed Shortcode name & Added support to place like button anywhere pointing to any post.
+Thanks to Bryant Williams for the code.

 = 2.0
 * This is a major revamp.
 The entire plugin structure is now based on OOP